kexiZeroing/FE-Learning-notes/TIL.md

 40. The `<a>` tag has the `ping` attribute, which specifies a URL that will be called when the link is clicked.
 The URL would get a POST message with the content "PING" (literally), which can be used for tracking purposes and providing stats and information about how the visitors used the site.
 41. Why I don't need to clean up my downloads folder in macOS?
 There's the `/tmp` directory (symlinking to `/private/tmp`).
 This directory is used for temporary operating system files, and it's automatically cleaned up after you reboot your machine.
 I configure the browser to store downloads by default in `/private/tmp`.
 42. As part of the default build process, Angular CLI will produce two bundles `polyfills.js` and `es2015-polyfills.js`. `polyfills.js` includes only the polyfills required by the browsers which have all the ES2015 features implemented natively.
 In contrast, `es2015-polyfills.js` contains all the polyfills from `polyfills.js` + ES2015 ones (such as Map, Set, etc).
 Users who’re using newer browsers will only download `polyfills.js` which will load, parse, and execute faster.
+43. `process.argv` returns an array containing the command-line arguments passed when the Node.js process was launched.
+The first element will be the 'node', the second element will be the name of the js file.
+The next elements will be any additional command line arguments.